As we head towards the end of a turbulent year for the SaaS industry, Execs are looking to the year ahead and asking themselves:

 KPIs can also be used at a strategic, company level and then again at department or team level - and even further down to individual accountability against certain metrics.

-For example, a marketing team might be tasked with lead generation or pipeline goals, a sales team with bookings or closed deals, and a customer success team with customer activation or renewal rate goals.
+For example, a marketing team might be tasked with lead generation or pipeline goals, a sales team with SaaS bookings or closed deals, and a customer success team with customer activation or renewal rate goals.
 All of which ultimately feed into a business’ monthly or annual recurring revenue targets.

 Disadvantages of KPIs